 Resize to a specific resolution

-The main difference is that the AI filters use smart AI algorithms to increase resolution, while this setting uses non-AI resizing algorithms found in almost every video editing program (bilinear, bicubic, etc.)
+The key difference lies in the algorithms they use.
+The AI filters employ intelligent algorithms to increase resolution, while this setting uses standard, non-AI resizing algorithms (bilinear, bicubic, etc.) found in most video editing software.

 Non-AI resizing will always keep the aspect ratio as in the original video so you don't have to worry about your video becoming stretched out.
 For example, if the uploaded video has a resolution of 1280x500 (2.56 aspect ratio), and you resize 2x and select Full HD (1080p) resizing, the output will be 1920 x 750 px - aspect ratio is kept.